codinfox/espresso/index.md

 ##### The problem of efficiently evaluating neural networks
 In a typical neural network, the most expensive layers are Convolution layer and Fully Connected Layer.
 Convolutions layer is compute bound, and a naive implementation requires 7 for loops.
 Data parallelism is commonly applied in convolution layer, that is, we distribute the input data of convolution layer in different machines, using parallelism to speedup the computation, while replicate the model(weights) in different machines.
 Fully connected layers has far more weights than other layers, so model parallelism is adopted in this case.
-The model are splitted in different machines while the input data are kept the same.
+The model are split in different machines while the input data are kept the same.
 However, we don't have the luxury of parallelising over multiple machines, multiple GPUs or even multiple CPUs(The most recent iPhone model has 2 CPU cores).
-In such a constrined environment, what we can use as a building block is the SIMD operations in CPU, accessed through the highly optimized Accelerate Framework, and the quad-core GPU, available to use throught the Metal APIs.
+In such a constrained environment, what we can use as a building block is the SIMD operations in CPU, accessed through the highly optimized Accelerate Framework, and the quad-core GPU, available to use through the Metal APIs.
 Also, in such a limited time, we want to choose which layers to optimize very carefully.
 Based on usage patterns and the impact on performance, we decided to make the most effort in optimizing Convolution layer since it's computationally expensive and most commonly used.

 ##### Image to Column(`im2col`) in Convolution Layer

 ![Image to Column from 15-418/618 course website](images/im2col.png "Image to Column from 15-418/618 course website")

 In our naive implementation, we used the common 7 for loops to implement convolution layer to keep the memory usage low.
 Also there is no parallelism at all in the naive implementation since it is doesn't use the SIMD features of CPU or the GPU parallelism.
-It turns out that the performance suffers a lot without `im2col` and parallelsim.
+It turns out that the performance suffers a lot without `im2col` and parallelism.
 The original implementation takes about 1800 seconds to evaluate a `SqueezeNet`, while the version using `im2col` and Accelerate framework for matrix multiplication takes only 7 seconds, yielding a ~250x speedup.

 The speedup can be attributed to both our efficient implementation of `im2col` function, which restructures the computation as matrix multiplication and the highly optimized matrix operations in Accelerate framework.

 Our implementation of `im2col` fully utilized the spacial locality in the operation.
 The `im2col` operation expands the image to multiple small vectors, each vector corresponds to the values of the image pixels when the convolution is performed.
 The above figure is a slide from 15-418/618 course website.
 There is not much spacial locality to exploit in each row, since the kernelSize is typically small (3 is a common choice).
-However, if we look at the column of the result matrix, the ajacent pixels in result matrix are the pixels with the same index in the kernel window for ajacent convolution operations, which are almost consequtive in the original image matrix, or ajacent if the stride is 1.
+However, if we look at the column of the result matrix, the adjacent pixels in result matrix are the pixels with the same index in the kernel window for adjacent convolution operations, which are almost consecutive in the original image matrix, or adjacent if the stride is 1.
 Therefore, if we fill the matrix column by column, we'll have great spacial locality in reading the original matrix.
 To further improve the locality of the output matrix, we will produce a matrix that is a transpose of the matrix shown in the slide instead.
 This way, we can have the best spatial locality both in input matrix and in output matrix.

 ##### Multi-stage Image to Column